MetOffice/CDDS/docs/developer_documentation/cdds_installation.md

 # CDDS Installation

-!!! info
-    For installation of CDDS using Subersion, please use: [CDDS Installation (Subversion)](https://code.metoffice.gov.uk/trac/cdds/wiki/CDDSInstallation2)

 !!! warning
     This page is still work-in-progress!
 Please work closely with the CDDS team when installing CDDS.

-## Install new version of CDDS

 === "On Met Office"